me-cfs/me-cfs.github.io/drafts/saphir-whorf-me.md

 Why are we focused on the symptoms, and not the disability? (and the phenomenon of PEM, which seems to be the driving factor behind the disability)…

+I’ve been thinking about this more, and perhaps this is pushed by pharmaceuticals.

+It’s much more profitable to have to “treat” every single symptom a chronic illness patient has with drugs, than to find a single drug which gets down to the root cause and treats the illness.

+Symptomatic treatment is like best case scenario for pharmaceutical profits.
+You have drugs that don’t fix the illness (so lifetime customers) and your drugs are generic and treat only symptoms, you you have a large and diverse market.

+## Patients as Activists
+Painting Patients as untrustworthy, therefore our agency to define our experiences is removed.

+“militant” hostile defensiveness "activists"